 The Meaning Of ‘Crawl, Walk, Run’

 Life is a journey.
 You cannot go from 0% to 100% goal attainment automatically or overnight.
-Success comes from setting mini goals and appreciating each milestone conquered.
+Leadership success comes from setting mini goals and appreciating each milestone conquered.
 This applies not only to elevating a company culture but also to starting a new business, switching careers, relocating homes, and other big shifts that take time to evolve.
 I’ve seen people fail because they run at full speed before learning and implementing the basics first.

 My mentor, and someone I’m grateful to call my friend, Dan Lynn, is the one who taught me about the “crawl, walk, run” approach and to never give up — even when I’ve nearly reached my goal and had to take many steps back in order to move forward again.